thephpleague/csv/docs/9.0/reader/record-mapping.md

 //a complete collection of records as shown below
 $collection = [$record];
 foreach ($serializer->deserializeAll($collection) as $weather) {
     // each $weather entry will be an instance of the Weather class;
 }

+// you can use the syntactic sugar method `assignAll` as an alternative
+// if you only need to do it once foreach (Serializer::assignAll(Weather::class, $records, ['date', 'temperature', 'place']) as $weather) {
+    // each $weather entry will be an instance of the Weather class;
+}
 ```